MageHD/Magento-1.9-Vagrant-Box-Non-VT-x-AMD-v/README.md

 6. Edit the vagrant file and add your hostname(local.testdomain.com) and an ip address (IP adress must be unique)
 7. Open toolsprovision.sh and update the baseurl on line 3.
 (Make a note of the admin login information)
 8. Run "vagrant up" in the project folder

+This Repo was brought to you by Gary Pettigrew of <a href="rushmediastudios.com">Rush Media Studios</a>